discordjs/guide/guide/popular-topics/canvas.md

 ![Image](~@/images/UCndZMo.png)

-Works well, but the avatar image itself seems a bit stretched out.
+It works well, but the avatar image itself seems a bit stretched out.
 Let's remedy that.

 <branch version="11.x">